nhuri/BookManagementSystem/README.md

 - Add unit and integration tests using xUnit or NUnit
 - Improve input validation (e.g., with FluentValidation)
 - Implement authentication and authorization
-- Add logging with Serilog
 - Use SQL Server instead of SQLite in production
-- Use environment-based configuration for connection strings
-- Extend search with sorting and filtering options
+- Extend search with sorting and filtering options (e.g., price range)
+- Supporting multiple book service types (`EBookService`, `PremiumBookService`, etc.).
+- Implement caching to reduce redundant database queries and improve overall performance.

 ---